lookalive-software/geodesy/future.md

+How to do push history?
+Need a function that scans over the whole form and assembles a query string. grab all inputs, name + value right? figure out which radio is checked, if a checkbox is checked...

 0.6.0
 In focus mode, the rest of the fieldsetes are hidden until you choose a focused article The bottom half of the menu (the singular menu) has a title-header, a duplicate and delete button